 What is the best airfare price tracker?

-The best airfare price tracker depends on the level of independence you’re looking for and global reach of your program.
+The best flight ticket tracker depends on the level of independence you’re looking for and global reach of your program.
 To avoid the ‘fox in the hen-house’ it’s always best to seek a provider that is TMC and GDS agnostic so that travel managers are confident that re-shopping success and data insights are independently provided and without bias.

-TMC price assurance solutions are typically restricted to certain geographical regions or function only within the void window, this can be useful if your organization wants a basic solution.
-Be mindful that these solutions don’t provide for pan-program insights, or on multiple TMCs so you may not necessarily be able to roll this out globally.
+Alternate TMC price assurance solutions are typically restricted to certain geographical regions or function only within the void window; this can be useful if your organization wants a basic solution but may not maximize airfare price assurance.
+Be mindful that these solutions do not provide for pan-program insights, or for multiple TMCs, so you may not necessarily be able to roll this out globally.

 GDS level tools exist, although they are restricted by definition to the GDS that provides them and like the TMC solutions, very restricted in the timing and geography of the price tracking.